mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Order the release MVP winner's coaster
 6. Docs:
     - Finalize docs
-      - If reviews are not complete, hold a 30 minute doc review meeting with PMs and anyone else who has changed or reviewed docs this release and wants to join
+      - If reviews are not complete, hold a 30-minute doc review meeting with PMs and anyone else who has changed or reviewed docs this release and wants to join
       - Merge the docs release branch to master and verify all changes on docs.mattermost.com once the build is up
       - Submit a correction PR for any incorrect formatting or other errors missed during the initial review
 7. Marketing: